Set yourself up for pain-free days

 Go for a morning walk

 Once you’ve warmed up your joints with stretches, some movement like walking can make you feel even better.
 Just avoid walking outdoors when it’s freezing cold, since chilly temperatures can tighten muscles and make pain and stiffness worse.
 For a more calming walk, find a flat surface.
 Moving up and down hills can put stress on your joints.
-Even walks around your home can do the trick!
+Even walks around your home can help.

 Take a warm shower

 A warm shower or bath can help loosen up stiff muscles and joints in the morning.
-Warm water eases stiffness and can be used in place of a heating pad.
+Warm water eases stiffness and so you can use it in place of a heating pad.
 Tip: Keep the water warm, but not hot, so you don’t irritate inflamed muscles and joints.

 Eat a good breakfast

-If you take medications or supplements such as vitamin B2 to relieve pain, it’s important to take them with food to avoid upsetting your stomach.
+If you take medications or supplements such as vitamin B2 to relieve pain?
+If so, take them with food to avoid upsetting your stomach.
 A good breakfast option: whole-grain cereal or oatmeal with low-fat milk, or plain yogurt with berries.

 Check your medications

 Some prescription drugs have painful side effects.
 For example, some statins (which lower cholesterol) can give you muscle pain.
 And some antidepressants can cause headaches.
-Talk to your doctor about whether lowering the dose of a medication or switching to another prescription might help if possible.
+Talk to your doctor about whether lowering your dose or switching to another prescription might help.

 Take a time out